 But.
 (Every love story has to have a 'But,' right?)
 He is a solid four years older than she is, which is huge when you're 16.
 So, while she had the strong impression he really liked her before the whole Nutcracker was done, he didn't initiate with her after that.
 After that last performance she didn't have any more reason to be at his studio, and he didn't take that step of establishing a friendship with her outside of their role together in the ballet.

-For me as her mom, Ivy's crush on Josiah was a boon.
-Ever since Ivy was 12 or so, boys have buzzed around her like flies.
+For me as her mom, Isla's crush on Jack was a boon.
+Ever since Isla was 12 or so, boys have buzzed around her like flies.
 I lived in constant dread of the next boy to come along who would begin texting her incessantly.
 She would roll her eyes and say, "MOOOOMMMM!!!
 (Fill in the blank) doesn't LIKE me!
 We're just friends!"
 Right.
 "He's just going through something now and needs someone to talk to!"
 Okay, sure.
 "Mom!
 You're impossible!"

 Eventually, maybe by September, they began to text more frequently, and a true friendship was established.
 Even then, she didn't have any confidence he liked her, although as a middle-aged woman, I know that a straight boy has no other reason to text any girl that much.

-Only now, late October, Josiah finally told Ivy that he did, indeed, like her, and she confessed to feelings for him as well.
+Only now, late October, Jack finally told Isla that he did, indeed, like her, and she confessed to feelings for him as well.
 Like...duh?
 Hasn't this been obvious for a year now?
 But isn't that what a love story is all about?
 The waiting, the hoping, the uncertainty, the thrill of excitement when mutual love is finally revealed?

 Okay...so, what's the point?
 (Hell-LOOO?
 This a love story.
 Isn't that enough of a point?)